sethfowler/pegjs-template/README.md

 # Usage

 Use the `pegGrammar` function exported by this library as a template tag function and interpolate your semantic actions in as functions.
+If you're using the library from TypeScript, you'll need to provide a type parameter for `pegGrammar`; this is the type of the AST that your parser returns.

 Semantic action functions must have this type:

 ```ts
 export type PEGAction = (context: PEGActionContext, ...labels: any[]) => any;